 ZAKI CHEHAB: Nothing in the statements made by Israeli officials and ministers is new.
 They have all along been targeting Hamas leaders, killing them.
 Israel did not stop one day.
 They have killed the founder of Hamas.
 They have killed his deputy.
 They have killed so many leaders.
 Every day —

 AMY GOODMAN: And you’ve interviewed all of them.

 ZAKI CHEHAB: I interviewed all of them.
-I met them, and I don’t think it will affect the way Hamas functioning.
-I think it’s time that Israel would think again, or re-think, because for ten years of negotiation with the Palestinians, have achieved nothing.
+I met them, and I don’t think it will affect the way Hamas is functioning.
+I think it’s time that Israel would think again, or rethink, because for 10 years of negotiation with the Palestinians, have achieved nothing.
 Resorting to violence and military force is not going to solve Israel’s problem.
 The only thing that would solve Israel’s problem is by giving Palestinians hope by withdrawing fully from West Bank and Gaza, by giving the Palestinians the right and the freedom to move around, give them the chance to live in dignity.
 This is the only way, which give peace and security to Israel and the Israelis.

 AMY GOODMAN: Zaki Chehab, let’s go back to the beginning of Hamas, as you do in this book.
 How was it created?

 ZAKI CHEHAB: Hamas, practically, is a branch of the international Islamic Brotherhood movement worldwide.
 As I was told by Sheikh Yassin, himself, the founder of Hamas, ’til ’77, 1977, himself, he was not a member of the Islamic Brotherhood movement.
 He visited Egypt for the first time, and he like met some of their leaders at that time as someone who admired them.
 But practically, he was not a member.